Crimson-Wizard/bus-off-blog/README.md

 AC1 When a blog post title is clicked on a detailed view of the post is seen.

-- Perform the Test: Navigate to the Blog Post List: Open the main page or the page where the list of blog posts is displayed.
+- Perform the Test: Navigate to the Blog Post List: Open the main page where the list of blog posts is displayed.
 Identify a post title from the list and click on it.
-Check that the page navigates to or opens a detailed view of the selected blog post.
-Ensure that the detailed view displays the full text of the post, along with any additional content such as images.
+Check that the page opens a detailed view of the selected blog post.
+Checked that the detailed view displays the full text of the post, along with any additional content such as images.
+Checked for multiple post to ensure each post is displayed.

 ### View comments